• 10 Things That Make It Easy To Eat Well

 Don't get me wrong, I love modern conveniences, and I use them daily.
 But there's also something to be said for slicing a ripe tomato that you just picked or cracking an egg from your hens.
 I've found therapy and solace in lifting heavy things and digging in the dirt, and there's a reason for that.

 We've gotten away from our roots.
-From being close to nature and the world around us.
-You might think you don't have time, or this type of life isn't for you.
-But here's my recommendation:
+From being close to nature and the world around us, and my focus is on finding my way back to that.

 Hi, I'm Jessica!
 I'm a former cereal addict turned health food blogger.
-I live in Charleston, SC with my husband and son, and probably eat more ice cream than most would consider "a reasonable amount."
+I live in Beaufort, SC with my husband, son, and 2 rescue pups and probably eat more ice cream than most would consider "a reasonable amount."

 More about me →